 The Lumina solar-powered lights are made with durable materials to withstand the weather and are finished to give a stylish look to your backyard.
 Designed to be based in the ground, the light bulbs are LED.

 Some user reviews do criticize the dullness of the bulbs in each solar light but many noted that the lights lit their yard paths well and gave a similar amount of lighting as a torch.

 The Sunforce 81256 is a good solar light that you can mount on your garage, shed or fence.
 It has the brightest LEDs among the solar lights we looked at, 850 lumens.

 This is many times brighter than the competition and helps it illuminate objects in a 30-foot radius.
 The motion sensor helps save battery for when the light is needed.
 The 15-foot wire that connects the light to the solar panel gives you a lot of flexibility to get the best exposure to sunlight during the day.
-This is an affordable light, costing around $35 on Amazon.

 Type of Light